shortpatti/aboutme/_posts/2020-01-04-four-qualities-every-good-explainer-video-needs.md

    tag: voiceover
 ---

-Everyone likes learning something new.
-Your audience is a curious bunch, no matter who they are, which is why how-to videos are perfect for any target audience.
-These videos are short, engaging breakdowns of broader concepts or tasks, and they are one of the most effective ways to quickly show viewers a big idea or how to do something.
+Let’s face it, everyone likes learning something new.
+Your audience is a curious bunch, no matter who they are, which is why how-to/explainer videos are perfect for any target audience.
+These videos are short, engaging breakdowns of broader concepts or tasks.
+They are also one of the most effective ways to quickly show viewers a big idea or how to do something.
+How-to/explainer videos must be easy to consume, and to achieve this, the information delivered must be clear.

 <!--more-->

-Explaining a complex concept or task is hard enough.
-When distilling the details, telling an engaging story, showing off your brand personality, and delivering a strong takeaway—all in an incredibly limited word count—it's a magic trick.

-A well-produced video can undoubtedly enhance the learning experience for you.
-Still, at the same time, video production is not a simple matter of recording and pressing play when you're done.
-Many people begin this process without realizing the extent of the work involved.
-Producing a video can take several hours just to make a few minutes of high-quality video.
-Planning, scripting, recording, editing, and rendering are only a few of the processes needed to create a video.
+A well-produced video can undoubtedly enhance the experience for your viewers, but a well-produced video takes planning to meet a high standard of quality and clarity.
+Many people begin without knowing where to start or realizing the extent of the work involved.
+Video production is not a simple matter of recording and pressing play when you’re done.
+It takes several hours to make a few minutes of high-quality video.
+A few tasks in creating a well-produced vide include planning, script writing, recording the video, recording and editing the voiceover, and rendering.

+## What qualities make a great how-to video?

+As you read this article, think about your own experience as a viewer.
+What did you find helpful and not so helpful about the video?
+Was the message clear, did it flow and stick to the intended message, and did it keep you engaged throughout?
+Most importantly, did you get what you needed out of the video or did it waste your time and you didn’t get much out of it?

-**But what really makes a great how-to video?
-And what are the qualities that make for excellent user experience?** The following four qualities give you some guidance from planning to writing a solid script to recording your video and selecting a voiceover professional.
+The following four qualities give you some guidance from planning to writing a solid script to recording your video and selecting a voiceover professional.

-## 1. Having a good script with a clear message matters
+### 1. Having a good script with a clear message matters

 If you have a world-class product, a weak script sabotages your video, making it boring at best and confusing at worst.
 Always plan what you're going to say.
 It's easy to ramble when you record.
 Instead, have a plan.